Taxes in Bankruptcy: Their Priorities and Dischargeability

 - penalties resulting from a priority tax claim.

 For income tax liabilities incurred before the filing date, only taxes that became due within 3 years before the bankruptcy filing date have 8th priority and are nondischargeable.
-Taxes that were due more than 3 years before the filing date are treated as unsecured claims that have no priority, and they are discharged at the successful close of the bankruptcy case.
+Taxes due more than 3 years before the filing date are treated as unsecured claims with no priority, and they are discharged at the successful close of the bankruptcy case.
 However, the 3-year time period is extended by any extensions granted to pay the tax.

 The time period for priority taxes is also extended by any suspension in collections because of the automatic stay in a previous bankruptcy or because the debtor requested a hearing or appealed a decision involving the tax.
 The time period for priority is extended by the time of suspension plus 90 days.